NKI-AI/kosmos-documentation/docs/pycharm_remote_development_windows.rst

 #.
 Click "Test Connection" to make sure the connection works
 #.
 Under Mappings check if the local path is correctly filled in and fill in the deployment path

-You are now set up to use remote deployment
+You are now set up to use remote deployment.

 Usage